10 Money Lessons Every Parent Should Teach Their Kids

 When you’re teaching kids how to budget, injecting fun along the way is a must.

-The Federal Trade Commission has various videos and online games, including this one geared to kids about how to be a smart consumer at the mall.
-Jackson Charitable Foundation has a series of kid-friendly music videos about money that cover concepts like earning and spending.
+The Federal Trade Commission has various videos and online games, and Jackson Charitable Foundation has a series of kid-friendly music videos about money that cover concepts like earning and spending.

 Getting your children involved in a finance-focused organization like Junior Achievement is another way to make learning about money interesting.